Joystream/pioneer/docs/README.md

 ## Dependencies

 The package.json entries for `@polkadot/*` packages must be set to the exact versions in order to match Joystream dependencies.
 See `resolutions` section in [package.json](/package.json) for details.
+Keeping dependencies in sync prevents "duplicated instances" error while using Polkadot.js API.
 # Tips & Tricks

 ## Connecting to the Joystream node using Polkadot app wallet